- If someone you know has an addiction, they’re ultimately responsible for their recovery.

 Organize a time when friends, family, and other concerned parties can gather together.
 Allow at least a few hours for the intervention.
 Everyone present should have enough time to communicate his or her thoughts and feelings.

-Once the addict has started a recovery program, stay involved with the process.
-Don’t send him or her off to a treatment center or to a recovery program and assume that all will be well.
+If the person enrolls in a recovery program, stay involved with the process.
+Don’t send them off to a recovery program and assume that all will be well.
 Ongoing support from loved ones is key.